-Fiscal 2024 first-quarter capital intensity was 19.6% compared to 25.8% for the same period of the prior year.
+Fiscal 2024 first-quarter capital intensity of Cogeco Communications was 19.6% compared to 25.8% for the same period of the prior year.
 The capital intensity decrease is mainly explained by lower net capital expenditures.
-Excluding network expansion projects, fiscal 2024 first-quarter capital intensity was 15.3% compared to 17.2% for the same period of the prior year.
+Excluding network expansion projects, Cogeco Communications fiscal 2024 first-quarter capital intensity was 15.3% compared to 17.2% for the same period of the prior year.